How to Get Podcast Sponsors: What Brands Look for Today

 Platforms like Podcorn, Gumball, and AdvertiseCast connect sponsors with creators.
 Many sponsors browse these marketplaces looking for shows that match their filters.

-List your show on 2-3 marketplaces.
+List your show on 2 to 3 marketplaces.
 Keep your profile updated.
 Some sponsors prefer discovery tools over cold pitches.

 Sponsors search Apple Podcasts, Spotify, and other directories by category.
 If your show is not properly categorized or your description is vague, they will not find you.